aaryanrr/Template-Repo/CONTRIBUTING.md

 - *Provide a list of all the fixes that you have done in the PR description.*
 - *If your PR fixes an Issue, consider mentioning it with `#IssueNumber`.*
 - *Provide all the details in the PR template as applicable.*
+- *Before adding a new feature, please open an Issue for discussing it.*

 ---